 The balance sheet tells you exactly how much money your business has and how much of it is owed to lenders.
 It will also show all the assets, liabilities, and revenue or set back values, which will tell you how much money your company spends in a year.
 Without an accurate and complete balance sheet, you won’t be able to understand the state of your business, since you won’t see how much your company is really worth.
 The balance sheet will also tell you all about upcoming payments so that you don’t miss them while you’re focusing on something else.

 4. Accounts Receivable Aging

-Many businesses live and die by invoices, as they show how much money is paid to whom and at what time.
-They should be kept alongside the balance sheet and cash flow record, as they are the evidence to the transactions that are recorded in those statements.
-The primary purpose of the accounts receivable ageing is to tell you which invoices are overdue and how much you’ll have to pay.
+Many businesses live and die by invoices, as they show how much money paid to whom and at what time.
+They should keep alongside the balance sheet and cash flow record, as they are the evidence to the transactions recorded in those statements.
+The primary purpose of the accounts receivable aging is to tell you which invoices are overdue and how much you’ll have to pay.
 When you don’t have these documents, you will be more likely to miss payments, which will cause the interest to go up.
 You might put your company at risk of a lawsuit, which is never ideal, especially for a small and growing company.

 One Thing to Keep in Mind: Always Keep These Documents Up-to-Date

 If your financial documents are outdated, you won’t be able to improve your spending and make sure that your business is always growing.
 Also, if the record of the money you’re spending is not where it’s supposed to be, it might give you a false sense of security as it will appear there’s more money on paper.
 The account statements might not show the same story and if they aren’t kept up-to-date, you won’t know where the money has gone.